Junten/context-graph/README.md

 3. python -m spacy download en_core_web_lg
 You need to run in Jupyter Notebook with Python 3.
 Colab doesn't work since it keeps crashing.

+4. remove below two lines of code from file.
+We used these two lines is to avoid scraping web time by saving the scraped data to a csv file first. pd.read_csv("test1.csv").head() wiki_data = pd.read_csv("test1.csv")